CCG-CAS/CCG-CAS.github.io/protocols/tapestation.md

     | Concentration (ng/µL) | 0.01–1              | 10–100          |

 3. Switch on the computer and the instrument and launch the Agilent TapeStation Controller Software.
-4. FIRST TIME USER: Create your own results file on the TapeStation laptop: Desktop–Tapestation Data–Folder “your group”.
     {: .note }
     The ScreenTape should be used within two weeks after opening the ScreenTape device foil bag.